Tel: 01483 563173

 The Deli

 The nearest place we know of to go for refills of dried store-cupboard goods such as pasta and lentils etc. Lovely items and easy to refill.
 If you are in Godalming it’s worth a visit.
-101 The High Street.
+1 Angel Court.

 Cranleigh